 - Piece weights vary slightly, multiplying dose variability piece-to-piece

-From a quality standpoint, this is why a serious sampling plan matters.
+Quality-wise, this is why a serious sampling plan matters.
 One composite sample doesn’t tell you what happened across lanes or across the full runtime.

 Scaling Isn’t Linear (And Gummies Make That Obvious)